jp-wright/nfl_betting_market_analysis/README.md

 ## Dataset
 The point of this entire project was to use team-level data to identify trends in how Vegas oddsmakers set the odds for a given game.
 However, as this model aims to predict single game results, it requires the stats and information for each of the two teams in a given game up to that point in the given season.
 This meant I needed to procure game-by-game detailed information for every statistic, and not merely season-long summary information.
 The types of statistics and information I wanted to model included all in-game statistics, weather, stadium information, and advanced analytics.

+### Advanced Metrics
 Sports analytics has grown from a small cottage industry in the mid-1980s to a robust field unto itself in 2017.
 My aim was to leverage as many 'advanced' as possible metrics to improve my model's accuracy.
 Some of these metrics are proprietary and available only through subscriptions to their respective stat-owning websites, such as the _Defense-adjusted Value Over Average_ (DVOA) metrics from [Football Outsiders](http://www.footballoutsiders.com/) or _Clutch-weighted Quarterback Rating_ (QBR) and Brian Burke's _Football Power Index_ (FPI) from [ESPN Insider](http://www.espn.com/insider/).

 Other metrics, such as _Pythagenport Win Expectancy_, a mildly revised descendent of baseball Sabremetrics godfather Bill James' famous _Pythagorean Win Expectancy_ metric, or _Adjusted Net Yards Per Attempt_ (ANY/A), most recently modified by Chase Stuart of [Football Perspective](http://www.footballperspective.com/tag/anya/), must be calculated.
 Another excellent team-level advanced metric is _Expected Points Added_ (EPA), which originates from the seminal "Hidden Game of Football" published in the late 1980s by Bob Carroll and Pete Palmer, and has been updated by the folks at [Pro-Football Reference](http://www.sports-reference.com/blog/2012/03/features-expected-points/).

+Due to the proprietary nature of some of the advanced metrics, and the reliance upon more granular statistics for others, they are not available for the entirety of the dataset itself.
+Vegas line information only goes back to the 1978 season, meaning 1978 is the earliest possible season for this model.
+Time of possession information starts in 1983, 3rd and 4th Down success rates as well as DVOA begin in 1991, and EPA starts in 1994.
+In the future as more old game logs and old game films are parsed and logged, it will be possible for these insightful advanced metrics to be extended further back into league history.
+The selection of data from this parent dataset will be discussed below under [Data Selection](#data-selection).

 ### Acquisition and Error Correction
 Unfortunately, no single source exists which has all these statistics.
 In an effort to use as many of these stats as possible I decided to scrape the desired single-game statistics from [Pro Football Reference](http://www.pro-football-reference.com) (PFR) using BeautifulSoup and urllib.
 PFR is known as the online encyclopedia for all things pro football, and has detailed information for nearly each game played in pro football history, including stadium type, time of game, weather, and Vegas betting information.
 Regarding scraping of their site, PFR makes the following pro-scraping statement on their [data use](http://www.sports-reference.com/data_use.html) page: